Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

 \section{Existence of Sharp Sequences of Ellipsoid Embeddings}

-The central idea that this manuscript introduces is the use of {\it almost-toric mutations} in the study of symplectic ellipsoid embeddings.
+The central idea that this manuscript introduces is the use of {\it almost toric mutations} in the study of symplectic ellipsoid embeddings.
 In this section we prove our main result Theorem \ref{thm:main}, assuming Theorem \ref{thm:ExistenceTropicalSymplectic}, whose proof will require the tropical symplectic techniques developed in Section \ref{sec:Symp_Trop}.

-Let us start by explaining how to construct symplectic ellipsoid embeddings in an almost-toric domain $X(\SP,\SS)$ with $(\SP,\SS)$ a relative almost-toric base.
+Let us start by explaining how to construct symplectic ellipsoid embeddings in an almost toric domain $X(\SP,\SS)$ with $(\SP,\SS)$ a relative almost toric base.

 \begin{definition} Let $P\sse\R^2$ be a convex polygon and $v_0,v_1,v_2\in V(P)$ three vertices of $P$.
 The {\it triangle} $\overline{T}_{v_0,v_1,v_2}\sse P$ is the convex hull of $v_0,v_1,v_2$.
 For $\varepsilon\in\R_{\geq0}$, the {\it open $\varepsilon$-triangle} $T^\varepsilon_{v_0,v_1,v_2}\sse P$ is the complement $\overline{T}_{v_0,v_1,v_2}\setminus t^\varepsilon$, where $t^\varepsilon\sse \overline{T}_{v_0,v_1,v_2}$ is an $\varepsilon$-neighborhood of the (open) side $\conv(v_0,v_2)$ connecting $v_0,v_2\in V(P)$. $\Box$ \end{definition}